xj413/TRX-city-smart-surveillance-POI-B2-/README.md

 ## Data Collection & Annotation

-All training data was **collected in-house** from the Unitree B2 robot during live inspection runs:
+All training data was collected from the Unitree B2 robot during live inspection runs:

 1. **ROS 2 bag recording** — Raw camera feeds were captured as ROS 2 bag files (`.db3`) by subscribing to the B2's camera topics (e.g. `/camera/cam360_*/image_raw`).
 The bags contain timestamped image streams from the robot's 360° and front-facing cameras.